Writing a Book Review - A Step By Step Guide

-Below is a step by step guide on how to write a book review.
+Below is a step-by-step guide on how to write a book review.

 Write a few lines to describe the book.
 However, be careful when you are giving the description of the book, do not give away any plot twists and spoil the book for the readers.
 A better way is to refer to similar books.
 Mention them so the reader can get an idea of what the book is all about.

-It is essential that you talk about what you liked in the book, you can talk about a certain chapter or quote.
-Some other things include; your favorite character, event, quote and scene.
+It is essential that you talk about what you liked in the book.
+You can talk about a certain chapter or quote.
+Some other things include; your favorite character, event, quote, and scene.

 Mention how the book made you feel and if it kept you engaged and curious till the end.

-All these questions will help you write a book review that will impress your teachers, boss or peers.
+All these questions will help you write a book review that will impress your teachers, boss, or peers.

-After talking about all the things that you like in the book, it is the time you talk about the parts of the book that you disliked.
+After talking about all the things that you like in the book, it is time you talk about the parts of the book that you disliked.
 However, make sure that you explain everything and the reasons behind your dislike.